Dragon160/dragon160.github.io/_posts/2016-06-10-migrating-parse-to-azure.md

 [Parse][1] is a free and easy BAAS (Backend-as-a-Service) Provider founded by Facebook.
 You can easily manage your data, user and even files and access it via different APIs for platforms like Xamarin, .NET, REST and Javascript.
-It's perfect to setup a full functional backup in no time.
+It's perfect to setup a fully functional backend in no time.
 <br/>
 Long story short: It's a great tool .. unfortunately the hosted Parse Service will shutdown with the beginning of next year (January 2017).